Mimino666/python-xextract/README.rst

 *NOTE*: **xextract** is still under construction.

+Extract structured data from HTML and XML like a boss.

-**xextract** is an HTML parsing library that is simple enough to write a one-liner, yet powerful enough to be a part bigger projects.
+**xextract** is simple enough to write a one-line parser, yet powerful enough to be a part of bigger projects.

 **Features**

 - Simple declarative style of parsers
 - Parsing of HTML and XML documents
-- Write **xpaths** or **css selectors** to extract the data
+- Supports **xpaths** and **css selectors**
 - Built-in self-validation to let you know when the structure of the website has changed
 - Speed - under the hood the library uses lxml library (http://lxml.de/) with compiled xpath selectors
-- You can optionally define the parsers in external XML files to separate the parsing from other business logic

 **Table of Contents**